 The field station is located at the base of the Kittatinny Ridge within Stokes State Forest in northwestern New Jersey.
 Over the years a number of scientists have used the 240-acre campus and the surrounding 32,000 acres of Stokes State Forest and High Point State Park to conduct research.
 Important research projects in ecology involving birds, mammals, reptiles, amphibians, fish, mollusks, insects and plants have based their operations at the field center.
 The diverse habitats of the school have enabled graduate students, post-doctoral fellows and university faculty members to carry out significant research in ecology, conservation, animal behavior, systematics, biological diversity and evolutionary biology.
 Upland deciduous forests dominate Stokes and Highpoint, with spring-fed streams, lakes and ponds, wetlands and bogs, and coniferous stands dotting the landscape.
 The adjoining Delaware Water Gap National Recreation Area contains 70,000 acres of alluvial floodplain and mixed deciduous forest of the Appalachians along a 40-mile stretch of the upper Delaware River.

 Research grants provided by the field station help to foster and support scientific research at the field station and include housing, laboratory space and stipends to qualified researchers.
 These grants are designed to support work in basic and applied ecology, conservation biology, evolution, geology, animal behavior, taxonomy, biochemistry and other academic disciplines.

-Additional information about MSU’s NJSOC field station can be obtained by contacting the Associate Director, Dr. Randall Fitzgerald via email.
+Additional information about Montclair State’s NJSOC field station can be obtained by contacting the Associate Director, Dr. Randall Fitzgerald via email.